openethereum/openethereum.github.io/Tutorial-Part-1.md

 It's liberally licensed (Apache 2.0) so you don't have to worry about open sourcing your own code (though obviously you'll be enlightened and want to do that anyway :-)).
 You're now free to push it out to your own Git repo, if you decide to create one on Github.

-The next stage is to get all the dependencies sorted.
-NPM is rather handy at looking after this:
+The next stage is to get all the dependencies installed.
+NPM makes this rather easy, but the bundled script makes it even easier!
+Just run:

 ```
-npm i
+./init.sh
 ```

 This should grab and install all that is required.
 The next thing to do is to build the final web-ready version of the fledgling dapp.
 We use [webpack](https://webpack.js.org) for this; it'll smash everything together and provide you with a single `index.js` for you in the `dist` path.